jgrossp/jgrossp/README.md

 Hi, my name is Jessica Grosskopf.
-I'm a Data Analyst at MajorBS, working with Machine Learning and Artificial Intelligence!
+I'm a Functional Analyst at Everymind, working with Machine Learning and Artificial Intelligence!
 I love learning new trends T.I (Python, A.I, ML and Front-end), and writing about it in Dev.to Passion - TDD, API, Web Services, Data!
 Also, I enjoy hiking and traveling and discovering new places and feeling more of nature.